RETR0-OS/DSA_Practice_Generators/README.md

 # DSA Practice Generators

-Interactive, terminal-based quiz generators for CSE310 Midterm 2.
+Interactive, terminal-based quiz generators for theoretical exam of different Data Structures.
 Each script generates a **random question**, waits for you to think, then reveals the full answer with step-by-step explanations and ASCII tree diagrams.
 Every run produces fresh questions — no memorizing the same examples.

 ---